marsortino/JASSIE/readme.md

 * data file path
 * output file directory path
-    If no directory is indicated, the tool will automatically create a directory _plots/graph/_ and store the output there.
-The output name is automatically produced by the tool.
+    If not specified, JASSIE will automatically create a directory _plots/graph/_ and store the output there.
+The output name is generated automatically.
 * Blobs physical delimiters
-    The intervals of temp, density, energy and pressure must be specified.
-Only blobs inside the interval will be selected
+    Specify intervals for temperature, density, energy and pressure.
-* Graph Kind
+* Graph type
 * Units of measure and grid units dimensions

-There are two graphs structure available: *histogram* and *counter* plots.
-In order to launch one or the other, the _config\_plot_ structure must be changed.
+There are two available graphs type: *histogram* and *counter* plots.
+Specify the desired type in the _config\_plot_ file.

 #### _histogram_